-In its ruling, the tribunal did note that Hezbollah had motive to “eliminate” Hariri.
+In its ruling, the tribunal did note that Hezbollah had a motive to “eliminate” Hariri.
 But prosecutors claimed they just couldn’t find the evidence needed to make a conclusive determination.

 The year following Hariri’s assassination, Hezbollah precipitated a war with Israel.
 To halt the fighting, the U.N.
 Security Council unanimously passed Resolution 1701, which called for the Israel Defense Forces to withdraw from Lebanon, and for Hezbollah to be disarmed by the Lebanese Armed Forces (LAF) and the U.N.
 Interim Force in Lebanon (UNIFIL).

 The IDF did as instructed.
 Hezbollah did not.
 The LAF and UNIFIL made no attempt to force the issue.

 Since then, Hezbollah has gone on to become Lebanon’s most powerful actor.
 No other Lebanese political party has its own militia.
 Hezbollah’s militia is so strong that the LAF dares not challenge or even offend it.

 Hezbollah has installed as many as 150,000 missiles, all aimed at Israel, recently adding an estimated 300 precision-guided munitions (PGMs) that may be capable of evading Israel’s Iron Dome air-defense system.